cogtoolslab/cogtoolslab.github.io/_pages/prospective.md

 - ***Why do you want to do research?***
 Both in general, and in this specific field.
 - ***Why do you want to do research with me?***
-There are many great labs here at UCSD.
+There are many great labs at UCSD/Stanford.
 Why do you want to work in our lab, specifically?
 It'd be a good idea to look through our recent publications.
 If a particular publication was of interest to you, please share specific details about what aspects interested you and how these aspects connect to your own research interests/experience.
 - ***What relevant skills do you have?***
 Also please describe experience you have with the particular skills listed at the top of this page, and provide some specific evidence (e.g. links to Github repos for recent projects, papers or reports you've written).